freeCodeCamp/i18n-curriculum/curriculum/challenges/arabic/03-front-end-development-libraries/jquery/remove-an-element-using-jquery.md

 # --description--

-الآن أزل عنصر HTML من صفحتك باستخدام jQuery.
+Now let's remove an HTML element from your page using jQuery.

 jQuery has a function called `.remove()` that will remove an HTML element entirely.